Imayorrr/ADIDAS-SALES-REPORT-ANAYSIS/README.md

 * For weaker categories like Women’s Athletic Footwear, Adidas should evaluate product range, marketing strategy, and inventory levels to identify improvement opportunities.
 * Increasing targeted campaigns for underperforming women’s categories may help balance revenue across product lines.

-# 4. Total revenue and profit by region
+# 3. Total profit by region
-* The chart compares Total Revenue and Profit across five regions.
-* West generates the highest revenue by a wide margin, as well as the highest profit.
+* West Region is the strongest performer, it produces the most profit, suggesting strong market demand.
-* Northeast, Southeast, and South show moderate revenue levels with profits that follow a similar pattern steady but significantly lower than revenue.
+* Northeast, Southeast, and South shows moderate profit levels with profits that follow a similar pattern.
-* Midwest shows the lowest revenue and profit.
+* Midwest shows the lowest profit.
-## Insights
-* West Region is the strongest performer, it produces the most revenue and profit, suggesting strong market demand.
-* Although the southeast region made more revenue than the south region, the south region made more profits than the southeast region

 ## Recommendation
 * Focus on what works in the West by examining pricing, product mix, and operational strategies that are driving its strong performance, and replicate these across other regions.
 * Investigate Midwest performance ; Conduct  a market review to identify whether the issue is low demand, poor distribution, or competitive pressure, and design targeted interventions.

-# 5. Total Revenue By Quarter
+# 4. Total Revenue By Quarter
-* The chart shows revenue performance across the four quarters:
+* The Quarterly chart shows profit performance across the four quarters:
-* Revenue starts at around $25M in Q1.
+* profit starts at around $9.7M in Q1.
-* It increases steadily through Q2 with $30M in revenue.
+* It increases steadily through Q2 with $11.9M in profit.
-* It peaks in Q3 at approximately $35M, the highest point in the year.
+* It peaks in Q3 at approximately $14.1M, the highest point in the year.
-* Revenue then declines in Q4 to  $28M.
+* profit then declines in Q4 to  $11.5M.

 ## Insights
 * Strong growth occurs from Q1 to Q3, indicating favorable business conditions, successful campaigns, or high customer demand.
 * Q3 is the peak revenue quarter, suggesting seasonality or concentrated sales activity.